 - Location: Cave Loop near the Visitor’s Center

-From the visitor’s center, you will head out on the cave loop one-way road which provides access to the main caves in the park.
-You will see a sign for Ovis Cave on the first half of the drive, and you can park right next to the sign.
+From the visitor center, you will head out on the cave loop one way road, which provides access to the main caves in the park.
+You will see a sign for Ovis Cave in the first half of the drive, and you can park right next to the sign.

-Shortly after the sign you will be at the mouth of the cave and can descend into it.
+Shortly after the main sign, you will be at the mouth of the cave and can descend into it.

-It’s an exciting cave though with snow often in the winter and even icicles.
+It’s an impressive cave though with snow surrounding it in the winter and even icicles.

 After exiting the back of the cave, you will loop around and get back to the main path that will take you back to the car.

 Ovis Cave is a short excursion in the park that shouldn’t take more than 15 minutes.
 Check out more spots to explore in Lava Beds National Monument here.